-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 9th, ending with lunch on 24th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, park entrance fees, one domestic flight and international flights.
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with dinner on 8th, ending with lunch on 23rd), soft drinks at meal times, bottled water throughout, local transport by mini-coach, national park entrance fees, one domestic flight and international flights.

 WHAT IS NOT INCLUDED